Psychologists Confirm People Who Decorate For Christmas Early Are Happier, So Now You Have Justification

 If you were one of those families who had installed a wreath on their front door, wrapped garlands around their banisters, and had a wintry holiday village set up on your mantel by Nov.
 1, you might be in luck.
-According to experts, decorating for Christmas early may make you happier, so you might want to consider pulling your garlands and gigantic Santa statues down from the attic a bit sooner.
+According to experts, decorating for the holidays early may make you happier.
+So you might want to consider pulling the fairy lights and cotton-ball "snow" out of storage tonight, if you haven't already.

-Pyschotherapist Amy Molin agreed, explaining that Christmas decorations can take you back to a simpler time, at least mentally.
-"Nostalgia helps link people to their personal past, and it helps people understand their identity.
+Psychotherapist Amy Molin agreed, explaining that holiday decorations can take you back to a simpler time, at least mentally: "Nostalgia helps link people to their personal past, and it helps people understand their identity.
 For many, putting up Christmas decorations early is a way for them to reconnect with their childhoods."
 She also says that it can help those who have lost someone feel closer to the loved one in question, adding that "decorating early may help them feel more connected with that individual."
 That's true whether you're decorating with family heirlooms or with your own festive holiday items.